Now’s The Time To Do A W-4 Withholding Checkup

 8 – You got married or divorced

-If there is a change to your legal relationship status – you get married or divorced – you should modify your W-4.
+If there is a change to your marital status you should modify your W-4.

 How to Get Personalized Help

-Confused as to how tax reform will impact you?
-Bring in your 2017 tax return to one of our Block Advisors locations, and at no cost you will receive an analysis of how tax reform will impact you, a Second Look® Review, and suggestions on how to make appropriate W-4 adjustments to maximize your tax outcome.
+Tax planning should be a year-round process.
+Bring in your 2018 tax return to one of our Block Advisors locations, and at no cost you will receive an analysis of how tax reform will impact you, a Second Look® Review, and suggestions on how to make appropriate W-4 adjustments to maximize your tax outcome.